The Best Oklahoma Homeowners Insurance Company

 Since USAA only works with the military, we weren’t able to get a homeowner quote from USAA, but it offers standard discounts (like 10 percent off if you bundle your homeowner and car insurance) and feature some perks that would be appreciated by military families — like coverage of uniforms.
 The only negative thing we could find was some anecdotal evidence from users that its customer service is not excellent as it has been in previous years.

-What you as a homeowner need to know is this: your regular policy, in all likelihood, doesn’t cover you for earthquakes.
+Oklahoma is now the most earthquake-prone state in the country, a fact that’s caused insurance rates to rise significantly.
+What you as a homeowner need to know is this: Your regular policy probably doesn’t cover you for earthquakes.
 In fact, even if you do have an earthquake rider on your policy, you’ll want to make sure that it covers you for induced earthquakes — some are balking at paying claims for man-made quakes.

-And even if you’ve purchased a policy that does cover induced quakes, you’ll want to be aware that many homeowners experience difficulties in resolving claims following earthquake damage.
+And even if you’ve purchased a policy that does cover induced quakes, many homeowners still experience difficulties in resolving claims following earthquake damage.
 In fact, of 1,800 damage claims filed for earthquakes between 2010 and 2016, only 292 received payments.

 Prices, discounts, and coverage vary from company to company in Oklahoma.
-(Case and point: Our most expensive quote, from State Farm, was more than double that from Allstate.)
-But it’s important to check the small print and talk to your agent to make sure that the coverage you’re getting will be there if you experience a loss of any kind, whether it’s a something that impacts only you, like a dryer fire, or a catastrophic event like an earthquake that could affect your town.
+(Case in point: Our most expensive quote, from State Farm, was more than double that from Allstate.)
+With something as important as homeowners insurance, it’s worth dedicating some time to shopping around for the best rates.
+Still, cheapest isn’t always best — make sure you check the fine print and talk to your agent to certify that the coverage you’re getting will be there if you experience a loss of any kind.